 What are my favorite gentle cleansers and/or the ones that I’m using during my chemotherapy treatment?

-These are a combination of my products and products that can be purchased from other online retailers, local pharmacies or your local natural food store.
+These are a combination of my products and products that can be purchased from my website, other online retailers, local pharmacies or your local natural food store.

-My Extremely Gentle Facial Cleanser is a good all purpose cleanser for all skin types.
-Neutrogena Extra Gentle Cleanser is another mild, non-medicated cleanser as is the VaniCream Cleansing Bar included in my Chemo Kit.
+My Extremely Gentle Facial Cleanser is a good all-purpose cleanser for all skin types during chemo treatment.
+Another option is the VaniCream Cleansing Bar included in my Chemo Kit.
 This is what I used during chemotherapy and what I use daily for my own skin care.